ServiceStack/PocoDynamo/README.md

 All PocoDynamo API's returning `IEnumerable<T>` returns a lazy evaluated stream which behind-the-scenes sends multiple paged requests as needed whilst the sequence is being iterated.
-As LINQ API's are also lazily evaluated you could use `Take()` to only download however the exact number results you need.
+As LINQ API's are also lazily evaluated you could use `Take()` to only download the exact number results you need.
 So you can query the first 100 table names with:

 ```csharp
 //PocoDynamo